acordeonl/todolist_backend/README.md

 # Todo list app backend

 This project contains a REST API built with Node.js and Express.
 The API uses a postgresql database with sequelize.
+API contains basic CRUD operations for managing todo lists and user authentication with tokens (JWT).

 ## Server configuration
 Server must have `node.js (v11.6.0)` and `postgresql (9.5.0)` installed.